gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Violet!
 Shut that down!"
-Sindy jumped as a second voice, older and deeper, barked the order.
+Sindy jumped as a second voice, older and male, barked the order.

-The green light on the cylinder in her hand blinked twice, then went dark.
+The green light on the cylinder in her hand blinked and went dark.
 "Hello?" she said tentatively.
 "Are you still there?"
 Nobody answered.